jsas-uw/SocialNetwork/README.md

 # SocialNetwork
 Created "Combined" branch with all files.
-I added a class for the bottom pane based on the GUI mockup in the main brach.
+I added a class for the bottom pane based on the original GUI mockup.

 Modified the menu/cmdEnum to include remaining functions